mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 `runMATLABCommand 'addpath('myfolder'), myscript'`

 ### Use the runMATLABTests Step
-Use the `runMATLABTests` step in your Pipeline to run the tests in your MATLAB project and generate artifacts.
+Use the `runMATLABTests` step in your Pipeline to run MATLAB and Simulink tests and generate various code and coverage artifacts.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your Pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository or in any of its subfolders.

 For example, in your `Jenkinsfile`, define a Declarative Pipeline to run the tests in your project.